 While anyone can get started making YouTube videos with just their smartphone, a more sophisticated setup should yield better results.
 A good microphone, a tripod, and lighting are all key, but the heart of any YouTube setup is your camera.
 Depending on what you need, you may look into a more compact vlogging camera that comes with features aimed to make vlogging easier, a mirrorless or DSLR camera for studio setups and higher quality video, or an action camera to take with you wherever you go.
 Whether you're a sit-down vlogger or you want to share your extreme sports adventures, choosing the right camera for your needs should help you get the results you want.

-We've tested over 50 cameras, and below you'll find our recommendations for the best cameras to buy for making YouTube videos.
+We've tested over 65 cameras, and below you'll find our recommendations for the best cameras to buy for making YouTube videos.
 These picks were selected not only based on their overall performance but also their feature set and price.
-You can also check our recommendations for the best compact cameras, the best mirrorless cameras, and the best mirrorless cameras under $1,000.
+You can also check out our recommendations for the best compact cameras, the best mirrorless cameras, and the best vlogging cameras with flip screens.

-Get the X-T4 if you want the best camera for YouTube videos with superb autofocus and high video quality.
-If you're looking for something a bit cheaper and smaller, the X-S10 is a great alternative.
+Go with the GoPro if you want a mountable action camera with waterproofing and 5k video capability, but if you're looking for something to use handheld, the DJI is a great alternative.

 Our recommendations above are what we think are currently the best cameras for most people to buy, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).

 If you would like to choose for yourself, here's the list of all our reviews for cameras.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.